upavadi/tng-wp-login/README.md

  - Current version 2.0.2
   - change current version number
   - fix 'undeclared variable' notice
   - fix conflict with some plugins with consent confirmation
+  - fix typo(s) when new pages are gnerated
+  - fix conflict with Wordpress editor when editing active files

+ -  2.0.1
+  - change current version number
+  - fix 'undeclared variable' notice
+  - fix conflict with some plugins with consent confirmation
  ------------

 ## **Activation**